Descarga: 1980s to present: revival and critical acclaim

 Buena Vista Social Club performing in Lorient in 2012.
 The image shows trombonist Jesús "Aguaje" Ramos, who replaced Juan de Marcos González as the director of the ensemble.
-He often includes classic descargas such as Generoso Jiménez's "Trombón majadero" in the reperoire of the group.
+He often includes classic descargas such as Generoso Jiménez's "Trombón majadero" in the repertoire of the group.

 In 1981, Walfredo de los Reyes, Cachao and Paquito Hechavarría came together to record Walpataca, a descarga album released by Tania Records.
 The album was listed as number 60 in Latin Beat Magazine's "Top 100 Independent Recordings" (June/July 2004).
 The same group (with additional musicians) would record Walpataca II (1985) and Maestro de Maestros (1986) for Tania.
 Both albums comprise a series of jazzy jams with a variety of themes, from heavy Afro-Cuban percussion to salsa and guaracha.
 Both albums include the tracks "Bocachaby" and "Walpataca II".
 Maestro de Maestros featured flautist José Fajardo and percussionist Nelson "Flaco" Padrón.

 During the 1990s the descarga format gained worldwide popularity due to the release of several highly successful albums.
 In 1993, Cuban-born actor Andy García released a documentary about the life and works of Cachao entitled Como su ritmo no hay dos.
 The following year, Cachao became the first inductee (together with Celia Cruz) in the Billboard Latin Music Hall of Fame.
 Shortly after, García brought Cachao to a recording studio to record a descarga album, partly in honour of his father (who was friends with Cachao's family) and his hometown, Bejucal, where his father was known as el alcalde (the mayor).
 The album, entitled Master Sessions Vol. I, became a success, charting in the Billboard Latin 50 and winning the Grammy Award for Best Tropical Latin Album in March 1995.
 (Note: The winner of this award in 1994 had been Mi Tierra by Gloria Estefan, which featured Cachao on bass, so this was technically his second Grammy.)
 The follow-up, Master Sessions Vol. 2, which featured Paquito D'Rivera and Rolando Laserie, was released in 1995 and was also nominated for Best Tropical Latin Album but lost to Gloria Estefan's Abriendo Puertas.